isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 Singapore Citizens and Permanent Residents do not need to apply for a VTP but must adhere to the <a href="/vtl/conditions" target="_blank"> conditions</a>, which are also laid out in this checklist.

-**From 18 October 2021, 2359 hours**, unvaccinated children aged 12 and below in this calendar year will be eligible to enter Singapore on the VTL (e.g. if the child turns 12 this year, they are eligible even if their actual birthday this year has passed).
+**From 18 October 2021, 2359 hours**, unvaccinated children aged 12 and below in this calendar year will be eligible to enter Singapore on the VTL (e.g. a child who turns 12 in this calendar year will be exempted, they are eligible even if their actual birthday this year has passed).
 They are not required to apply for a VTP.
 However, they must comply with all other <a href="/vtl/conditions" target="_blank">VTL conditions</a>, including being accompanied by a <a href="/health/vtsg" target="_blank">fully vaccinated</a> VTL traveller.

 &#9744;  <i><b>C) [If required] Application for Entry Visas for Short Term Visitors</b></i>